Optimisation as a driver of efficiency

 IVU has been working in close partnership with the mathematicians at LBW Optimization GmbH, a spin-off of the renowned Zuse Institute in Berlin, for nearly 20 years to this end.
 The company develops new mathematical optimisation processes based on current scientific findings.
 The algorithms that the company creates form the centrepiece of IVU optimisation cores.

-IVU.suite planning products allow you to coordinate duties and vehicle blocks for maximum efficiency.
+IVU.suite planning products allow you to coordinate duties and vehicle workings for maximum efficiency.
 The vehicle schedule optimisation function always finds a needs-based and low-cost solution for the number of journeys that need to be planned.
 The duty schedule optimisation function then ensures that all vehicle schedules and resulting activities are optimally covered.
 When doing so, the system takes into account, for example, scheduled maintenance and electric bus charging times.

 IVU.suite’s automatic personnel dispatch (APD) function also optimises staff allocation.
 The system organises roster layouts and allocates them to the relevant employees.
 Depending on the operational requirements, for example, it considers aspects such as fair allocations or balanced work time accounts.
 In addition, the APD automatically takes qualifications, holidays, further training and requests into account – which increases driving staff flexibility.